sreeramp-official/fruit-vision-classifier/README.md

 1. Clone the repository.
 2. Install the required dependencies using `pip install -r requirements.txt`.
+3. To train the model, run the `fruit_classifier_model_training.ipynb` notebook.
+This will train the Random Forest model using the dataset and save the trained model to disk.
-3. Run the Streamlit app using `streamlit run app/fruit-classification-app.py`.
+4. Run the Streamlit app using `streamlit run app/fruit-classification-app.py`.